adamharrison/liquid-cpp/README.md

 ## Introduction

-Is a soon-to-be fully featured C++ renderer for Liquid; Shopify's templating language.
+Is a soon-to-be fully featured C++17 renderer for Liquid; Shopify's templating language.

 ## Status